konmouz/Learning-Tower/README.md

   <img src="./output/images/orthographic15.jpg" width="200">
 </p>

+#### 26. Insert the 4 wood screws to the the bottom of the 4 `Adapters`, so that the screw secure the `L 430mm` extrusions.
+Do not overtighten these screws.
+- Important note: using wood screws on extrusions is a bit unusual.
+The center hole on the extrusion is meant to be tapped so it can accept a standard bolt, something like an M6 in this case.
+This would however require some more advanced tooling, like an M6 tap (feel free to go down that path if you fancy), so I decided to stick to a screw that is easy to install.
+A 5mm (diameter) wood screw fits nicely on my extrusion profile, and its length provides enough grip for the threads.
+However, the diameter of the extrusion's center hole varies slightly from manufacturer to manufacturer, so I highly recommend a testing the screws before assembly and making an effort to find a screw that fastens securely.
 <p align="center">
   <img src="./output/images/LT028.jpg" width="400">
 </p>

+#### 27. Tighten the 4 screws that secure the `Adapters` to the step stool
 <p align="center">
   <img src="./output/images/LT029.jpg" width="400">
 </p>

+#### 28. Enjoy your build!
 <p align="center">
   <img src="./output/images/LT030.jpg" width="400">
 </p>